 Consumer education: Homeowners involved in solar tend to be more aware of, and therefore more conscientious about, their energy consumption.
 This awareness provides lasting benefits to all consumers since reducing energy consumption lowers costs for all consumers.

 Community improvement: Community solar installations make efficient use of space that would otherwise be wasted, such as the rooftop of a school, or an eyesore, such as a “brownfield”—a former industrial site that remains vacant because it has environmental contamination.
-In fact, a community center could use the financial benefits of such a program to help fund a new roof to hold the solar panels.

 © 2020 - Solutions Inc, All Rights Reserved.